treeverse/lakeFS/design/k8s-job-hook.md

 New lakeFS hook type, triggered by pre/post commit/merge events to execute jobs on k8s cluster.

 The user will provide a hook definition that will include the name of the image (docker image) and arguments that will be used for the hook.
-While commit/merge occurs, lakeFS will request to execute the job definition on the cluster and wait (optional) for success in order to complete the operation.
+During commit/merge, lakeFS will schedule a job to run in the cluster.
+Successful response from the cluster for the job creation, will be considered successful and complete the commit/merge operation.

 ### New hook definition